alexcaza/alexcaza/README.md

 I'm a senior full-stack product engineer.

-- 👨🏻‍💻 I 've been building on the web for ~15 years
+- 👨🏻‍💻 I've been building on the web for ~15 years
 - 🧪 I love jamming with product teams to help solve people's problems
 - 🧑🏻‍🎨 I believe engineers should spend more time learning about design thinking

 Curious about what makes a product engineer?
 I tried to define the role here: [https://alexcaza.com/personal/the-rise-of-product-engineering/](https://alexcaza.com/personal/the-rise-of-product-engineering/)

 <!--
 **alexcaza/alexcaza** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.